Articles

 Minimal Mobile Navigation

-In mobile user interfaces, with the limited space on the screen, designers tend to find ways of reducing space for navigation, and this way increasing space for content.
-This trend is now the reason for hot debates at the aspect of usability and clarity of interaction design; yet, new ideas arise and take their place.
+In mobile user interfaces, with limited screen space, designers tend to find ways to reduce navigation space and increase space for content.
+This trend is now the reason for hot debates regarding usability and clarity of interaction design; yet, new ideas arise and take their place.

 The bar inventory application focused on interactions with content tabs and minimal navigation

-One of the design practices getting popularity for the recent year is experimenting on mobile UI interactions without buttons.
-This approach saves precious space on the screen for more information and it is even believed to be the initial step to the virtual interfaces based on gestures only.
+One of the design practices gaining popularity in recent years is experimenting with mobile UI interactions without buttons.
+This approach saves precious space on the screen for more information, and it is even believed to be the initial step to the virtual interfaces based on gestures only.

 nature encyclopedia app design

 The nature encyclopedia app presents interactive infographics for a variety of themes.
-All the interactions with the data are based on gestures without any buttons applied in the layout.
+All interactions with the data are based on gestures, with no buttons in the layout.

 Font Experiments and Contrast

 No doubt, combining fonts in interfaces is not a trend but a core operation as old and stable as the design itself.
 However, the recent year was marked with trailblazing experiments in this sphere.
 With a massive focus on readability seen before, a whole lot of interface designs started looking like twins with the same well-checked font combinations.
-So, now more UI designers step forward to more originality and fresh looks achieved with fonts.
-It is especially noticeable in the domain of taglines, headlines, brand names and short phrases that are usually presented in quite a big size so sophisticated or experimental fonts don’t do any harm for their readability.
+So now more UI designers are stepping forward to achieve greater originality and fresher looks with fonts.
+It is especially noticeable in taglines, headlines, brand names, and short phrases, which are usually presented in quite large sizes, so sophisticated or experimental fonts don’t harm their readability.

 security app landing page

-The landing page designed for a security app combines experimental hero illustration with the solid and bold font to create the bright and emotional look
+The landing page designed for a security app combines experimental hero illustration with a solid and bold font to create a bright and emotional look

 Split Screens

 The trend of designing split screens and pages really holds ground for the recent year, getting more and more diverse expressions on websites and apps.
-This design practice is nothing new – it goes away and comes back in various spheres of design, but now it’s well back and alive.
-The approach is thought to be effective at the perspective of responsive design: it enables to play with content variations not missing the consistency.
-In addition, it opens the limitless area for color combinations and experiments.
+This design practice is nothing new – it comes and goes across various design spheres, but now it’s well back and alive.
+The approach is thought to be effective from a responsive design perspective: it enables experimenting with content variations without losing consistency.
+In addition, it opens the door to limitless color combinations and experimentation.
 Split screens are helpful when it’s important to show the duality of options of equal importance.

 car aid landing page design